subratamondal1/subratamondal1/README.md

 # ```Hi, I'm Subrata! 👋```

 ## `🚀 About Me`
 I am a Software Engineer and now exploring this field of Machine Learning and Data Science and currently enjoying it.
-I have few of the related skillset such as EXPLORATORY DATA ANALYSIS, DATA PREPARATION, DATA VISUALIZATION, FEATURE ENGINEERING, FEATURE SELECTION, HYPERPARAMETER TUNING, PROBABILITY & STATISTICAL KNOWLEDGE.
+I have few of the related skillset such as EXPLORATORY DATA ANALYSIS, DATA PREPARATION, DATA VISUALIZATION, FEATURE ENGINEERING, FEATURE SELECTION, HYPERPARAMETER TUNING, PROBABILITY & STATISTICAL KNOWLEDGE.</br>
 The libraries I play with are Pandas, Numpy, Matplotlib, Seaborn, Scikit-Learn and Scipy.
-Since, the libraries are huge so I frequently rely on the Official Documentations.
+Since, the libraries are huge so I frequently rely on the Official Documentations.</br>
 I am working on self improvement , made personal projects with ML & DS and also deployed them on the Cloud with streamlit.